nicklan/drmr/README.md

 DrMr
 ====

 DrMr is an LV2 sampler plugin.
 It's main reason to exist is to give a way for lv2 hosts to have a built in drum synth that can save its entire state (i.e. no need to go out to external tools and no need to save extra state).
-It currently supports the following:
+See the wiki (click the wiki tab above) for some screenshots.
+DrMr currently supports the following:

 - Control via midi
 - Scan for and load hydrogen drum kits (see note 3)